Crime; identity theft

 "Credit reporting agency" means any person who, for monetary fees, dues, or on a cooperative nonprofit basis, regularly engages in whole or in part in the practice of assembling or evaluating consumer credit information or other information on consumers for the purpose of furnishing consumer credit reports to third parties, but does not include any governmental agency whose records are maintained primarily for law enforcement or licensing purposes.

-"Customer" means any person that is a resident of or is domiciled in this state and that has transacted or is transacting business with or has used or is using the services of a financial institution, or for which a financial institution has acted as a fiduciary with respect to trust property.
+"Customer" means any person that is a resident of or is domiciled in this state and which has transacted or is transacting business with or has used or is using the services of a financial institution, or for which a financial institution has acted as a fiduciary with respect to trust property.

 "Customer information" means either of the following: